tarquin-the-brave/not-a-v-word-cookbook/src/contributions.md

 [rai]: https://github.com/tarquin-the-brave/not-a-v-word-cookbook/issues
 [gh]: https://github.com/tarquin-the-brave/not-a-v-word-cookbook

+# Photography

+You'll notice this book has no photos in it.
+That's not a design choice, it's just that every time I try to take a photo of food it looks like a turd on a plate.

+If you're good at taking photos of food, and have taken some pictures of recipes you've created from this book, please do get in touch, as I'd love this book to include photos!

 # Contributing Guidance

 I'd like any contribution to this book to be in keeping with the mission of the book and have some continuity of style.

+If this style doesn't float your boat, I'd be happy to link to something you post online written in your own style.
+Let me know and I'll add an "Other Such Works" chapter.

 ## Mission